loco-rs/loco/docs-site/content/_index.md

 [[extra.list]]
 title = "🔮 Rails is great"
-content = 'Hyperstack follows Rails.
+content = 'Loco follows Rails.
 There, I said it.
 Rails concepts are carefully adapted to modern Node development.'

 [[extra.list]]
 title = "🏅 Deliver with confidence"